 A wolf pack is a well thought out and neatly orchestrated team of about 5 to 7 wolves, but there can be as many as 15 wolves traveling together.

 Wolves are intensely loyal to their pack.
 They will do anything for one another, even if it means sacrificing themselves in the name of protecting the others.
 Wolves are known for their intense howling.
 They use these howls to communicate with other wolves for several reasons.
-A wolf who is temporarily on its own will use its howl to alert his pack of its location.
+A wolf who is temporarily on its own will use its howl to alert the pack of its location.
 The howl can be used to ward off any other wolf packs that may be lingering in the area.

-There is always an alpha male in a pack of wolves who leads his pack throughout their journey, as wolves never settle in one place for long.
+There is always an alpha male in a wolf’s pack who leads his pack throughout their journey, as wolves never settle in one place for long.
 While it is safe to say that the Alpha may pick out what animal to prey on when it is time to eat, he may not be the one to get the kill.
 He chooses the prey, and his followers fall in line and instinctually know how to handle the situation.

 While a wolf can only sprint for short distances, they can reach speeds between 31 and 37mph.
 Imagine being a deer with 15 hungry wolves coming at you at 37 miles per hour.
 Consider yourself breakfast, lunch, and dinner.